-Can Cell Phone Video Be Used as Evidence in Court?
+Can Cell Phone Video Be Used as Evidence in Court in Pennsylvania?

 It is very common for people to take their phones out and photograph or film exciting things in their daily lives.
 If you are witnessing a crime, it is understandable that you may begin recording the incident on your cell phone.